EYE DOCTOR

 Wow.
 Feels good.

-That’s all the time I needed to f
+That’s all the time I needed to fill.
+I appreciate that, thank you, man.
+Feels great.

-ill.
+That’s all the time I needed to fill.
 I appreciate that, thank you, man.
 Feels great.

 I’m feeling good.
 I actually just recently had to go to the Emergency Room, though and… I had some stomach virus thing.
 I almost called an ambulance.
 It’s weird if you’re considering calling an ambulance for yourself.
 You know?
 You call ambulances for other people, right?
 What are you supposed to say for yourself?
 Can you come get me?
 Yeah, I don’t feel so good.
 Just come on in, and I’ll be lying on the floor.